davidgu13/PhonologyReinflection/README.md

 All the above files' names include the run's parameters + time stamp, for identification.

 ### Testing a Model:
 Run `test_single_model.py` with the model's parameters.
-It loads and is applied on the dev and test sets.
-The results are printed to the Console and written on a "Test-Logs" file in ./Results/Logs, and the predictions are printed in ./Results/Predictions.
+The script loads and applies it on the dev and test sets, and then prints the results to the Console, writes them to a "Test-Logs" file in `./Results/Logs`, and writes the predictions in `./Results/Predictions`.